alexanderfrei/python_scraping/README.md

 # Scraping web with python
-It's founded partly by this book: http://shop.oreilly.com/product/0636920034391.do
+It's based partly on this book: http://shop.oreilly.com/product/0636920034391.do

 ##argedrez.com.ar